The Basics of Super Bloom Etiquette: Or, How Not to Be a Wildflower Jerk

 After the influencers, the motorcycles, and the helicopter (!), it’s clearly time for this simpler-than-simple guide to visiting California’s blossoming lands.
 You surely don’t need it, but some people do…

-Call us naïve, but there were certain things we didn’t think we’d have to explain about visiting the super bloom, the once-in-a-decade explosion of wildflowers currently rippling across the deserts of Southern California and expected to attract visitors through the month of April.
+Call us naïve, but there were certain things we didn’t think we’d have to explain about visiting the super bloom, the once-in-a-decade-or-so explosion of wildflowers that some years ripples across the deserts of Southern California.
+(Fingers crossed for spring 2023, which kicked off with the sort of torrential rains that often precede a super bloom.)

 We didn’t think we’d have to say, Don’t pick the flowers.
 But people picked the flowers.